Automatic Theorem Proving in Walnut: Introduction

 Since this article is more about Walnut than the theory behind it, when we explain the latter, we use Walnut's notation as opposed to the more familiar mathematical notation.
 For example, we use $\AND$ and $\A$ for conjunction and universal quantifier as opposed to $\wedge$ and $\forall$ of mathematical logic \footnote{Users enter logical predicates in a terminal when they use Walnut.
 We find that entering latex-like commands in the terminal, e.g., \textbackslash forall, does not improve the readability.}.
 As another example, when we define structures such as number systems or objects such as automatic words, we give the definitions that are closer to Walnut's capabilities than the most general theoretical ones possible.
 This will help the reader make a smoother transition from the theory to its application in Walnut.

 You can download Walnut from Jeffrey Shallit's \href{https://cs.uwaterloo.ca/~shallit/papers.html}{website}, or alternatively from \href{https://github.com/hamoonmousavi/Walnut.git}{GitHub}.
 Walnut is written in Java and is open source.
 It is licensed under GNU General Public License.
 We would appreciate it if users cite this article in their publications.
-For automata minimization and converting regular expressions to automata, Walnut relies on the automata library in \cite{dk.brics}.
+For automata minimization Walnut relies on Valmari's minimization algorithm \cite{valmari:2012}.
+In order to use this minimization algorithm in Walnut, we manually translated Valmari's C++ implementation \cite{dfa.minimizer} almost varbatim to Java.
+For converting regular expressions to automata, Walnut relies on the automata library in \cite{dk.brics}.
 We would greatly appreciate it if users report bugs to \href{mailto:sh2mousa@uwaterloo.ca}{sh2mousa@uwaterloo.ca}.
 The author would like to thank Jeffrey Shallit for revising this article.